syncfusion-content/angular-docs/angular-2/Maps/Getting-started.md

 1\.
 Create a **&lt;div&gt;** tag with a specific id and set the height and width to determine the rendering map’s size with `ej-map` attribute.
 2\.
 Create a `e-layers` with parent of `e-layers` inside the mapContainer tag `ej-map`.
 3\.
-Set the shapeData attribute value as usMap which containes the USA shape data details.
+Set the shapeData attribute value as usMap which contains the USA shape data details.

 {% highlight javascript %}